apache/freemarker/README.md

   - Under "Editor" / "Inspections", import and use freemarker/src/ide-settings/IntelliJ-IDEA/Editor-Inspections-FreeMarker.xml
-  - Copy the copyright header comment from some of the java files, then under "Editor" / "Copyrigth" / "Copyrigth Profiles" click "+", enter "ASL2" as name, then pase the copyright header.
+  - Copy the copyright header comment from some of the java files, then under "Editor" / "Copyright" / "Copyright Profiles" click "+", enter "ASL2" as name, then paste the copyright header.
 Delete the `/*` and ` */` lines, and the ` *` prefixes (to select columns of text, hold Alt while selecting with the mouse.)
-Then go back to "Copyrigth" in the tree, and set "Default project copyright" to "ASL2".
+Then go back to "Copyright" in the tree, and set "Default project copyright" to "ASL2".
 - Testing your setup:
-  - You may do "Bulild"/"Build project" (Ctrl+F9) to see if everyting compiles now.
+  - You may do "Build"/"Build project" (Ctrl+F9) to see if everything compiles now.
   - You may run the `test` task of the root project with Gradle to see that everything works as expected.
 To do that from IntelliJ, create a run configuration:
     "Run" \ "Run Configurations..." \ "+" \ "Gradle" then: